 Thanks to health blogs, news articles, and scientific studies, the awareness over blue light and its effects continue to grow with every passing year.
+Have you considered a blue light filter for PC?
 For most people, the mere mention of “blue light” or “visible blue light” raises statements such as:

 “Blue light is bad that it can cause you to go blind”